OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

     :::image type="content" source="../images/azure-portal-request-api-permissions-delegated.png" alt-text="The Request API permissions pane with delegated permissions button.":::

-1. Use the **Select permissions** search box to search for the permissions your add-in needs.
+1. In the **Select permissions** search box, search for the permissions your add-in needs.
 The following are typical values used in the samples.

     * Files.Read
     * openid